Every block of stone has a statue inside it and it is the task of the sculptor to discover itMichelangelo Buonarroti

 Michelangelo’s knowledge of the human form is evident in this striking naked figure of Christ, which was highly unusual at the time.

 Information on visiting Basilica di Santo Spirito here.

 The Bargello Museum is home to some of the most magnificent sculptures in Florence, including works by Michelangelo.

 This statue of a naked and debauched Bacchus was Michelangelo’s first major commission, sculpted at the tender age of 21.

 It’s not a surprise that this leering sculpture of the pagan god of wine was not a hit with Cardinal Raffaele Riario who had commissioned it.
-It eventually ended up in the hands of the Medici.
+It eventually ended up in the garden of Michelangelo’s friend Jacopo Galli.

 Pitti Tondo (1503 – 1504)